CAA Travel Grant in Memory of Archibald Cason Edwards, Senior, and Sarah Stanley Gordon Edwards

 - A letter from the applicant’s dean, departmental chair, or dissertation advisor confirming her current standing and progress in the art history PhD program or, if a recent PhD, confirming the successful completion of the doctorate program and date of the degree

-Return your completed application and supporting materials to Katie Apsey, CAA manager of programs, by Friday, September 22, 2017.
+Return your completed application and supporting materials to Michelle Stanek, Manager of the Annual Conference by Friday, September 22, 2017.
 CAA will notify all applicants about their status by late November/early December.